 Inaugural Gingko Collaboration Prize awarded for Online Scriptural Reasoning Project and Study of Religious Majority Attitudes towards Minorities in Ghana and Egypt

-On 28th July 2020 Gingko awarded two prizes for its inaugural Gingko Fellowship Collaboration Prize.
+On 28th July 2020 Gingko awarded two prizes (of grants up to £1000) for its inaugural Gingko Fellowship Collaboration Prize.
 This new initiative is designed to foster meaningful and collaborative projects between Gingko Fellows across religious and cultural divides.

 The two prizes were awarded to Doaa Baumi and Joel Pierce for their online scriptural reasoning project, to be offered virtually to undergraduate students during the 2020-21 academic year, and to Emmanuel Kwame Tettey (from Ghana) and Mohammed Gamal Abdelnour (from Egypt), who will conduct a research project focusing on religious majority attitudes towards minorities in Ghana and Egypt.